 You can read our review of the best stainless steel skillets here.
 But whichever pan you choose, there are a few things to keep in mind while shopping.

 - Look for triple-layer construction.
 Triple-layer products generally consist of a layer of aluminum clad between two layers of stainless steel.
 Aluminum transmits heat very rapidly, while stainless steel heats much more slowly and can maintain its temperature better when cold foods are added to it.
 Put these two characteristics together, and you've got a pan that heats evenly and maintains its heat for more even sautéing and searing.

 - Avoid disk-bottomed pans.
 Disk-bottomed pans are stainless steel pans with an aluminum disk welded to the bottom.
 Conceptually, they work the same way as clad products, but the disks have a tendency to fall off.
 They also don't distribute heat to the sides of the pan.

 - Look for riveted handles.
 Welded handles fall off with repeated use.
 Riveted handles should last a lifetime.

 - If it's your first pan, don't buy nonstick.
-A nonstick pan is great for some uses—eggs, pancakes, super-delicate fish—but a stainless pan is far more versatile.
+A nonstick pan is great for some uses—french omelettes, light and fluffy pancakes, super-delicate fish—but a stainless pan is far more versatile.
 You can heat it hotter, giving you a better sear.
 It's also superior for developing fond—the flavorful browned bits stuck to the bottom of the pan after searing that form the base of any number of pan sauces.

 - And the number one rule: You get what you pay for.
 Those $24.99, 13-piece pan sets look like a great deal, until you try sweating onions in them and find half your onions burning while the other half are raw, or realize that the pans don't retain enough heat to sear more than half a steak at a time.